deosrc/movies-technical-test/README.md

 - Genres are currently stored as a comma separated list.
 This would be better as a separate table.
 - Database operations should ideally use `ToListAsync`, but this causes issues for unit testing.
 A solution should be found to allow ToListAsync to be used in the application whilst also allowing for unit testing.
 - API documentation produced by swagger is basic and should be expanded with descriptions and examples.
+- Database scripts do not contain error handling.